kirotawa/pluginsinpython/README.md

 ### How to install #

-    - Like a root, run ./install.sh and enjoy!
+    - Like a root type ./install.sh and enjoy!